-Data Analysis and the ability to make robust grade judgements around educational attainment standards has been significantly impacted upon by COVID-19 school closures.
-In March 2020, the Secretary of State for Education announced that the 2019/20 national curriculum assessments would not take place due the coronavirus pandemic.
+Data Analysis and the ability to make robust grade judgements around educational attainment standards has been significantly impacted upon by COVID-19 school closures and periods of restricted access to school.
+2020/21 national curriculum assessments did not take place due the coronavirus pandemic.
 The following assessments were cancelled: